slowjams/Distributed-Tracing-in-.NET/zzzzOTEL-Metrics.md

                 if (metricStreamConfigs.Count == 0)
                 {
-                    // No views matched.
-Add null
-                    // which will apply defaults.
-                    // Users can turn off this default
-                    // by adding a view like below as the last view.
+                    // no views matched.
+Add null which will apply defaults. users can turn off this default by adding a view like below as the last view:
                     // .AddView(instrumentName: "*", MetricStreamConfiguration.Drop)
                     metricStreamConfigs.Add(null);
                 }